Learning ReLU networks to high uniform accuracy is intractable: Introduction

+Note that additional knowledge on the target functions could potentially help circumvent these issues, see Remark~\ref{rem:prior_knowledge}.
+However, for many applications, it is not possible to precisely describe the regularity of the target functions.
+We thus analyze the case where no additional information is given besides the fact that one aims to recover a (unknown) neural network of a specified architecture and regularization from given samples -- i.e., we assume that $U$ contains a class of neural networks of a given architecture, subject to various regularization methods.
+This is satisfied in several applications of interest, e.g., \emph{model extraction attacks}~\citep{tramer2016stealing,he2022towards} and \emph{teacher-student} settings~\citep{mirzadeh2020improved,xie2020self}.
+It is also in line with standard settings in the \emph{statistical query literature}, in \emph{neural network identification}, and in statistical learning theory~\citep{anthony1999neural,mohri2018foundations}, see Section~\ref{sec:related}.

+For such settings we can rigorously show that learning a class of neural networks is prone to instabilities.
+Specifically, any conceivable learning algorithm (in particular, any version of SGD), which recovers the neural network to high uniform accuracy, needs intractably many samples.

 \begin{theorem} Suppose that $U$ contains all neural networks with $d$-dimensional input, ReLU activation function, $L$ layers of width up to $3d$, and coefficients bounded by $c$ in the $\ell^q$ norm.
-Assume that there exists an algorithm that reconstructs all functions in $U$ to uniform (i.e., $L^\infty([0,1]^d)$) accuracy $\varepsilon$ from $m$ point samples.
-Then, with
+Assume that there exists an algorithm that reconstructs all functions in $U$ to uniform accuracy $\varepsilon$ from $m$ point samples.
+Then, we have